until the end of live sheep export from Australia

 Together, we can and we will, end this cruel trade

-Ending live animal export isn’t disadvantaging producers, or denying people the choice to eat meat.
-This is just what a handful of exporters want everyone to believe.
+Ending live animal export isn’t about disadvantaging producers or denying people the choice to eat meat—this is just a narrative pushed by a small group of exporters.

-What it’s about, is ensuring that animals don’t suffer unnecessarily.
+What it really means is ensuring that animals do not suffer unnecessarily.

-Other countries are ending live animal export, we can too.
+Other countries are putting a stop to live animal export, and we can too.

 Why we want to end live animal exports